stackBlock/cardano-private-network/README.md

 <p align="justify">
   The code below should get you a working node on a clean Linux Ubuntu machine.
 I used it on AWS instances with Ubuntu 20.04. <br>
   The Cardano Node version it pulls down from IOHK is Alonzo White 1.1<br>
-  <b>These instructions are, In large part, courtesy of the  <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node">Coincashew</a> guide on setting up a node with changes in order to pull the Cardano Alonzo White Node.</b>
+  <b>These instructions are, In large part, courtesy of the  <a href="https://www.coincashew.com/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node">Coincashew</a> guide on setting up a node with changes in order to pull the Cardano Alonzo Node.</b>
 </p>

 <pre>